Zucchini Muffins

 Servings and Cooking Time

-This recipe makes 12 muffins.
-Preparation time is about 15 minutes, and cooking time is approximately 20-25 minutes.
+This recipe yields 12 muffins.
+Preparation time is about 15 minutes, and the cooking time is approximately 20-25 minutes.

 Nutritional Value

-One serving (1 muffin) contains approximately 150 calories, 6g fat, 22g carbohydrates, 2g protein, and 1g fiber.
-This is based on standard ingredients and can vary slightly with modifications.
+Each serving (1 muffin) contains approximately 150 calories, 6g of fat, 22g of carbohydrates, 2g of protein, and 1g of fiber.
+This is based on a standard muffin size.

 Step-by-Step Cooking Process